 A common piece of writing advice is write what you know.

 When I first heard this advice, I thought it was odd.
 I don’t remember where I first heard it, but I remember thinking that as far as writing tips went, it was absurd.

 What about writing from your imagination or your feelings?
 How do genres like science fiction and fantasy fit into the idea that you should only write what you know?

 It all seemed rather limiting.
 Was I supposed to write about American suburbia?
 That’s what I knew, and it was the last thing I wanted to write about.

 One of the reasons memoir doesn’t appeal to me as a writer is because I don’t want to write what I know.
 I don’t want to relive my life.
 I want to use writing to live outside of my life, to explore what I don’t know.

 I decided to disregard the advice and write whatever I wanted.

 What Does It Mean to Write What You Know?

 Over the years, I began to understand that write what you know isn’t one of those writing tips that is meant to be taken literally.
 It’s not an instruction; it’s a guideline.

-J.K.
-Rowling invented a world of magic, a world that many of us might dream about but none could know in the literal sense.
-Yet she based that world on our world and on the many fantastical, fictional worlds that already exist in literature.
+Many science-fiction and fantasy novels take us to worlds that many of us might dream about but none could know in the literal sense.
+Authors draw on our world and on the many fantastical, fictional worlds that already exist in literature.
 Even if we’re not consciously aware of it, we are constantly influenced by what we’ve read, seen, and experienced.
-My guess is that in one way or another, the seeds of Harry Potter’s world came from Middle Earth, Narnia, and a galaxy far, far away.
+The seeds of any contemporary story world might come from Middle Earth, Narnia, or a galaxy far, far away.
 But we certainly haven’t been to these worlds.
 They are manifestations of someone else’s imagination.